-Sincere appreciation to the County Executive Committee (CEC) for their policy leadership and support.
+Sincere appreciation to the County Executive Committee (The CEC) Members for their policy leadership and support.
 Their guidance has been instrumental in ensuring this document aligns with the county's long-term development goals.
 Special recognition goes to the County Budget and Economic Forum (CBEF), county departments and sector working groups for their invaluable input and commitment to data-driven planning.
 Their efforts in preparing sectoral reports and financial projections have been essential in crafting a well-informed strategy.

-Similarly, acknowledgement to the development partners, civil society organizations and members of the public, whose active engagement during the Sector Working Group (SWGs) consultations and public participation fora that ensured that the identified priorities and programmes reflect the needs and aspirations of Vihiga residents.
+Acknowledgement goes to the development partners, civil society organizations and members of the public, whose active engagement during the Sector Working Group (SWGs) consultations and public participation forums that ensured that the priorities in this document reflect the real needs and aspirations of Vihiga residents.

-Finally, many thanks to all the County Directors, Heads of Sections for providing the critical data and information that built into the document, the dedicated 2025 CFSP secretariat from the Department of Planning, Budgeting, and Monitoring & Evaluation, whose diligence and expertise ensured timely preparation of this CFSP.
+Finally, many gratitudes this document would have been complete without the contribution and cooperation received from all the to the County Directors, Heads of Sections by for availing critical data and information without forgetting the that informed the document and to the dedicated team from the Department of Planning, Budgeting, and Monitoring & Evaluation, whose diligence and expertise ensured timely preparation of this CFSP.